Free Tool

 No. The tool requires only the policy text you paste and an optional purchase date.
 We do not ask for your name, email, phone number, policy number, or any personally identifiable information.

 The decoder uses a specialised AI model trained on insurance terminology.
 It is highly accurate at identifying standard policy clauses, exclusions, and terms.
 However, it is not a substitute for professional legal advice.
-For critical decisions — especially about returning a policy during the free-look period — we recommend verifying the decoder's output with your insurer or a qualified insurance advisor.
+For critical decisions (especially about returning a policy during the free-look period), we recommend verifying the decoder's output with your insurer or a qualified insurance advisor.

 The tool accepts up to 3,000 characters per analysis (roughly 1-2 pages of text).
-For best results, paste one specific section at a time — such as the exclusion clause, the free-look period section, or the payout conditions.
+For best results, paste one specific section at a time, such as the exclusion clause, the free-look period section, or the payout conditions.
 You can run multiple analyses by clicking "Decode Another Clause" after each result.

 Yes.
 Switch to the "Upload PDF" tab and select your policy document (PDF format, up to 4MB).
 The tool extracts all text from the PDF and analyses the full document, giving you a comprehensive breakdown of coverage, exclusions, important dates, and red flags.
 This works best with digitally-generated PDFs (the kind most insurers email you).
 Scanned or image-based PDFs may not extract properly; in that case, paste the text manually instead.
 Your PDF is not stored after analysis.

-Red flags highlight clauses that deserve extra attention — they may be unusual restrictions, ambiguous terms, or conditions that could affect a future claim.
+Red flags highlight clauses that deserve extra attention.
+They may be unusual restrictions, ambiguous terms, or conditions that could affect a future claim.
 If a red flag surprises you, take these steps: (1) note the specific clause and page number from your policy, (2) call your insurer's customer service and ask them to explain the clause in plain language, and (3) if the explanation is unsatisfactory and you are within your free-look period, consider returning the policy for a full refund.